 Getting there

-How to get to Montrose Foreshore Community Park
+Getting to the trailhead: Montrose Foreshore Community Park.

 Montrose Foreshore Community Park, situated on Brooker Hwy, Glenorchy TAS 7010, is about a 19-minute drive from the Hobart township.
 The park offers facilities such as a playground, public toilets, an electric BBQ, and a picnic shelter.